Kurtm36/crypto-market-tracker/README.md

 ![Coincap Quotes](/images/future-value.png)

+### Example Usage
+- To view global market data, choose option 1.
+- To get data for specific coins, select option 2.
+- For coin quotes, choose option 3.
+- To see the top 100 performing cryptocurrencies, select option 4.
+- For future value predictions, choose option 5.

 ### Future features
 - In the future I would like to add a trading algorithm
 - I would also like to add wallet function
 - I would also like to export the data to ether Google Sheets or Win Excel.

+---

 ## Requirements
 - Python 3.x (I used Python 3.11)
 - A valid CoinMarketCap API key , You can use the current API key but if you'd like you can download a free API key @ [CoinMarket Cap API](https://coinmarketcap.com/api/)